There aren’t a ton of people in the cigar business with a Wikipedia page. Nelson Alfonso Egüed has one and it’s well deserved.

 - I feel like Atabey as a brand is very much hate it or love it.
 That’s sort of what happens to any cigar at this price point because just about everyone makes judgments about how good something is based somewhat on price.
 As I’ve said before, that’s not how we score cigars.
 For me, I think the cigars are certainly well above average, but not I’ve yet to had one that delivers the special experience I’m looking for when spending $35 per cigar.

-- Selected Tobacco is distributed by United Cigar Group in the U.S. United Cigar Group is owned by Dave Garafalo, who also owns 2 Guys Smoke Shop and The Cigar Authority.
+- Selected Tobacco is distributed in the U.S. by United Cigars, which is owned by Dave Garafalo, who also owns 2 Guys Smoke Shop and The Cigar Authority.

 - Cigars for this review were purchased by halfwheel.